victoriaalvarezcidgt/Decision-making-models/04__Documentation/05__Shiny_App.md

 </details>

 <h3 align = "left"> Installation </h3>
-To ensure that all required packages are installed, the following <a href = "https://github.com/C-Monaghan/DM_Models/blob/main/03__Shiny/00__Custom_Functions.R#L2-L10"> check_install_package </a> is used.
+To ensure that all required packages are installed, the following <a href = "https://github.com/C-Monaghan/DM_Models/blob/main/03__Shiny/00__Custom_Functions.R#L2-L10"> check_install_package </a> function is used.
-The code above iterates over the <code> packages </code> vector, checks if each package is installed, and installs and loads it if necessary.
+The function iterates over the <br> <code> packages </code> vector, checks if each package is installed, and installs and loads it if necessary.

 ``` R
 # Installs and loads all required packages